Skip to Main Navigation | Skip to Content

 The address of the Multipurpose Building is 500 South Washington Street, Warrensburg, MO 64093.

 Is there a graduation rehearsal?

 No, but you will receive instructions during the procession/line-up on the second floor of the multi-purpose building prior to the ceremony on how to proceed and where you will be seated.
-Make sure to arrive at 9:30 for the morning ceremony and 1:30 for the afternoon ceremony with your name card in hand.
+Make sure to arrive 30 minutes before your designated ceremony start time with your name card in hand.